oVirt/ovirt-site/source/release/3.0/index.html.md

 # OVirt 3.0 release notes

-The oVirt Project is pleased to announce the availability of its first formal release, oVirt 1.0.
+The oVirt Project is pleased to announce the availability of its first formal release, oVirt x.y.

 ## API